Live la vida loca in Mexico!

 The trip ends on day 11 in Playa Del Carmen.
 It takes around an hour to get to the airport by taxi.
 You’ll need to arrange your own return transfers, although your guide can help with this.

-10 nights accommodation are included on this trip.
-Rooms are on a dorm share basis, with the exception of Merida and Playa del Carmen which are twin share.
+10 nights of accommodation are included on this trip.
+Rooms are on a twin share basis with the exception of Tulum which are a dorm share.
 If you wish to arrive before the trip start date, we can book additional nights of accommodation for you at an extra cost.
 Please contact a travel advisor for more information.

 You need to be 18 to take part in this trip.
 This trip is designed for 18-35 years olds.